 P: Nutrition is the first place I started when I began to change my life in order to love my brain.
 Our brains are connected to our gut, so you literally are what you eat.
 You eat rubbish, you feel rubbish.
 It’s simple.

 P: I loved everything!
 The way the meal prep is delivered straight to your door all neatly packed with coolers.
-I chose the POWER + PLANS vegan meal prep menu and the chickpea quinoa meal was my favourite.
-I was surprised by how flavorsome it was.
-In my past experience,
+I selected your vegetarian meal prep range and I was surprised by how flavoursome it was.
+In my past experience, chickpeas can be quite bland so I love how you guys spiced them up!

-B: How does the food you eat impact your day to day activity, energy and focus?
+TGP: How does the food you eat impact your day-to-day activity, energy and focus?

 P: I try my hardest to eat

-I forget to eat sometimes when I am busy then I find that I can’t think rationally.
+I forget to eat sometimes when I am busy and find that I can’t think rationally.
 My mind feels all jumbled and super indecisive.
 When I make sure I eat healthy meals three times a day, I don’t get that big energy drop – like a comedown feeling.
-This is why BALANCE Meals saved me.
+This is what I loved about using a meal prep service.
 I remembered to eat because it was already done for me.
-That sounds so lazy, but it really made me stay on track by having all my meals freshly prepped.
+That sounds so lazy, but it really encouraged me to stay on track as all of my meals were freshly prepped.

-P: I don’t really have a daily routine but on a good morning, I try to fit in as much goodness as possible before I leave for work.
-I say on a good
+P: I don’t really have a daily routine, but I try to fit in as much goodness as possible before I leave for work.
+As soon as I wake up (around

 P: Start little by little.
 Add a small amount of exercise to your day or week, then as you start to feel the benefits, you will feel motivated to do more.
 It’s the same with changing your eating patterns.
-Cut the bad things down before cutting them out and you won’t be as likely to fall back into bad habits or binging.
+Cut the wrong things down before cutting them out, and you won’t be as likely to fall back into bad habits or binging.

 Thanks so much